ahashem12/LaunchpadX/README.md

    ```bash
    git checkout -b feature/my-feature
    ```
-4. Push your branch and open a PR
+4. Push your branch and open a PR (Please add screenshots to all PRs!)

 ### 📣 WhatsApp Group